Skip to content

 We would like to continue improving our support for all regional versions, especially Japanese (as the majority of our game library was created in Japan).
 Some users may also prefer a specific regional version of a game and it is better to include broad support so that any good ROM can link to a good entry and give appropriate achievements.
 That said, regional variants must still be fully supported, and 50Hz slowdown needs to be mitigated (via additional patches) or proven to be a non-issue when present.

-When looking at how games with regional versions are handled, our standard is one entry per game per console.
+When looking at how games with regional versions are handled, our standard is one entry per game per system.
 It is ideal that if a player loads up the US or Japanese version of Donkey Kong, Pac-Man, or Contra, they will earn the same achievements from the same entry.
 As mentioned above, there are some extremely rare situations where it is better for our library and players to split off regional versions into their own unique entry.
 If the community has reason to believe that it's better for an entry to be split, it can be reviewed and approved by the RetroAchievements staff.

 Tip: For games with text-triggered achievements (especially RPGs) it's recommend to find an event flag instead of hooking onto text or text ID.
 Text presentation varies between regional versions, making multi-region support difficult.